lam-2015/poli-run/README.md

 - by validating the presence of `user_id`
 - by validating the presence and the length of `title` (longer than 5 chars)
 - by validating the presence and the length of `content` (not longer than 500 chars)

+3) Link posts with users

+- add `belongs_to :user` to the Post model
+- add `has_many :posts` to the User model
+- set a descending order (newest to oldest) from post, add `default_scope order: 'posts.created_at DESC` to the Post model
+- if a user is destroyed, all her posts must be also destroyed: update the relationship between users and posts in the User model